SK Djerv

 Sportsklubben Djerv is a sports club from Møhlenpris, Bergen in Norway.
 The club was founded on 18 May 1913, and today it has sections for football, floorball, badminton, basketball and gymnastics.
 The club had an ice hockey department until 1985.
+The football section currently plays in the 4. divisjon.

 History

 The club was founded on 18 May 1913 by boys from the Møhlenpris neighbourhood in Bergen.

 Football

 In the interwar period, the club's football team achieved good results and challenged Brann as the leading team from Bergen.
 The football team participated in the inaugural season of national league football in Norway; the 1937–38 Norgesserien.
 This season, Djerv won their group and reached the championship semi-finals where they were lost 2–3 at home against Lyn and were eliminated.
 They advanced from the quarter-finals through coin toss after a 6–6 draw against Viking.
 Djerv played in the top tier for four seasons; 1937–38, 1938–39, 1939–40 (abandoned due to the German occupation) and 1947–48.
 In 2009, Djerv's football team relegated from 3. divisjon, the fourth tier in the Norwegian football league system, and has played in either the fifth or sixth tier since then.